WishingWell13/WishingWell13/README.md

 #### Data Science

-- As a Tutor for the Computer Science Department at UC San Diego, I wrote scripts to automate the attendance grading process using Python, pandas and pdfmetrics, cutting process time by 75%.
+- As a Tutor for the Computer Science Department at UC San Diego, I taught bash scripting and web server basics.
+I also wrote scripts to automate the attendance grading process using Python, pandas and pdfmetrics, cutting process time by 75%.
 - For Language Scientific, I used Python and Pandas to automate quality assurance and administrative tasks for translating videos, speeding up the process by 10x.

 #### Game Development